JMU-Wearable-Computing/haptic-glove/README.md

 The message <kbd>'E',100,43,55,1,123,34,99,2</kbd> will cause motor one to activate using haptic effect # 100, motor two to activate using haptic effect # 43, and so on.
 Passing the message <kbd>'E',0,-1,100.7,9999,0,0,0,0</kbd> afterwards will stop motors 1, 5, 6, 7, and 8.
 Motor 2 will remain activated with the same haptic effect as before (# 43), motor 3 will activate using haptic effect # 100, and motor 4 will activate using haptic effect # 123.

 #### Acceleration Messages
-For messages of type 'A', no numbers are to be included in the message.
-Sending 'A' as the entire message returns the acceleration data at that instant and sends it to the client.
+For messages of type 'A', numbers are not required.
+They may be included, but will not be used by the Arduino.
+This message returns the acceleration data at that instant and sends it to the client.

 ##### Example
 TODO